rjaneUCF/MultiHazard-Shiny/README.md

 - **Data Compatibility**: Works seamlessly with rainfall, water levels, and other hazard-related datasets.
 - **Visualization**: Generate clear and concise visual outputs to aid in decision-making.
 - **Example Dataset**: Includes example time series of rainfall (Miami Airport) and water levels (coastal control structure S-22) in the `Data` folder.
+- **Built-in MultiHazard Package Integration**: Seamless use of advanced statistical tools provided by the MultiHazard R package.

 ## 🔗 Quick Links